 More recently, the Sanctions Working Group has been working jointly with the Leeds-based project, Unity in Poverty Action, to produce a Leeds food aid guide.
 It identifies sources of extremely cheap or free food, including food parcels, hot meals and other sources of help.
 The online version of the guide can be accessed here.

 Plans for the future include a possible drop-in centre for members, representation for those attending appeal tribunals and support with work capability assessments.
-We also wish to carry on campaigning at a local and national level.
+We also wish to carry on campaigning at a local and national level, especially against benefit sanctions and Universal Credit.

 Sanctions Working Group meetings